-The ends of the earth, nine places worth the detour
+The ends of the earth, eigth places worth the detour

 The road is gravel, windy and seems to take ages to arrive.
 Anticipation can be replaced with why on earth are we trying to find this place and whose idea was this anyway.
 Then the horizons open and the destination beams a smile of welcome.
 Remote, special and with its own unique personality here are places where remoteness is charming.
 Where being at the end of a deadend road is special and a detour of several hours is just a blip getting to experience the joy of discovery.

 Another lighthouse, another powerful place where natural elements combine.
 Visitors are braced against the constant winds.
 Frankly it’s freezing and it is February (mid summer).
 You start to feel like the trees, hunched and bent in one direction facing away from the wind.
 The weather energy, the boiling, rolling surf and the lighthouse perched on the tip pointing directly at the endless ocean is sheer chilling glory.
 There is even a single solitary cemetery to ponder about.
 A definite place worthy of any bucket list.

 Slope Point is the southernmost point of the South Island of New Zealand.
 Slope Point lies just south of the small settlements of Waikawa and Haldane, near the southwestern edge of the Catlins, Wikipedia

 The Central Plateau North Island has the historic Forgotten World Highway with its primeval forests and sheer ravines.
 Drop dead gorgeous.
 Yet few people visit the remote central Canterbury settlement of Mellonsfolly Ranch.
 It is an authentic wild west town bang smack in the middle of New Zealand.
 Extraordinary streetscape that would not look out of place in a movie set.
 Got a pair of authentic Levis, cowboy and cowgirl boots and get going.